How to Fix a Distorted Picture in Post-Production

 Correct camera distortion with the Geometry tool

-With this image editor in hand, you can fix all kinds of photo mistakes in a couple of clicks.
+You have witnessed that fixing a distorted image is a piece of cake if you use PhotoWorks.
+With this image editor at hand, you can actually fix all kinds of photo mistakes in a couple of clicks.
 Browse other tutorials by PhotoWorks and learn how to straighten a wonky horizon, enhance image quality, fix overexposed pictures, use effective photo cropping techniques and apply stylish effects using this convenient yet powerful photo editor.
 Download PhotoWorks and give your pictures a new professional look!